allonsy/atBayInterview/README.md

 ### Scaling

 The Ingest and Status servers are very easily scaled here.
 For example, we can spin up as many instances of Ingest and Status as we want (assuming they are all on different ports) and the program will still function perfectly fine.
+If you wish to try this, navigate to the `ingest` directory, run `. ../pythonEnv/bin/active` to enter the python environment sandbox, run `export MONGO_PORT=27017` (or whichever port mongo is on), and then run `python -m flask run --port $INGEST_PORT`, changing `$INGEST_PORT` to a fresh port.
+You can spin up as many of these as you wish and the process system will continue to pick up requests from any instance.
+The same can be done for the status component in the `status` directory.

 The UUIDs are generated according to RFC4122 which ensures that they are unique without having to sync up the instances of the ingest service which allows this program to scale.
 Since the UUIDs are unique, there isn't a chance of race conditions or need for synchronization between the servers.

 In Production, without the time and setup constraints of this assignment, I would recommend 2 options: